LimboDancer-Canary/QuantumOfTrust/QoT_Professional_Network_UX_Analysis.md

   verification: performed by a_customer (did QA do good work)
 ```

-The QA professional earns trust in "Quality Assurance" skill based on how well they performed their testing work-+as judged by the customer.
+The QA professional earns trust in "Quality Assurance" skill based on how well they performed their testing work--as judged by the customer.
 The outcome of Contract B may inform the customer's verification decision on Contract A, but that's operational coordination, not part of the trust framework.

 ### Benefits of Multi-Phase Contracts